Miss Universe India 2025: Placements

-Appointments
+Appointment

 For the first time, the Miss Universe India pageant will confer multiple international titles to its finalists.
-Alongside the main title of Miss Universe India, additional titles including Miss International India, Miss Charm India, Miss Global India, and Miss Tourism World India will be awarded.
-With the exception of Miss Global India, the titleholders will represent India at the 2025 editions of their respective international pageants.
+Alongside the main title of Miss Universe India, additional titles, including Miss International India, Miss Charm India, Miss Global India, and Miss Tourism World India, will be awarded.
+Except for Miss Global India, the titleholders will represent India at the 2025 editions of their respective international pageants.